The College Preparatory Academy

 Homework for the summer: Read Screw tape Letters – see digital locker after registration for more information.

-Textbooks: World History BJU Textbook, 5th ed, JTT Book of Readings 9, Vocabulary from Classical Roots B, The Writing Handbook, Bible, and summer reading of the Fitzgerald editions of The Iliad and The Odyssey.
-Dover Paperbacks: Oedipus Rex; Antigone; Poetics; Julius Caesar
+Textbooks: World History BJU Textbook, 5th ed., Vocabulary from Classical Roots B, The Writing Handbook, Bible, and summer reading of the Fitzgerald editions of The Iliad and The Odyssey.
+Dover Paperbacks: Oedipus Rex; Antigone; Poetics; Julius Caesar, and Cliff Notes for Iliad and Odyssey.

 Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3).

 Textbooks: JTT Book of Readings 10, World History BJU Textbook 5th ed., Vocabulary from Classical Roots C, Famous Men of the Middle Ages, and The Writing Handbook.
-Paperbacks will be listed on the syllabus.
+Paperbacks will be listed the booklist and syllabus.

 Time: Mondays; 1-4 pm